jxnwrxght/Contractor-Customer-Acquisition-Retention-System/README.md

 * Owner notifications
 * Basic CRM integration

-This project was built as a proof of concept to explore how AI and automation can help service businesses capture opportunities that would otherwise be lost when business owners are busy, unavailable, or unable to respond immediately.
+This project was built as a proof of concept to explore how AI and automation can help service businesses capture opportunities that would otherwise be lost when business owners are unavailable or unable to respond immediately.

 ---

 ## Background

-While speaking with local contractors I work with via my real estate business, I noticed a common challenge: most spend the majority of their day performing the actual work rather than sitting behind a desk.
+While speaking with local contractors I work with in my real estate business, I noticed a common challenge: most spend the majority of their day performing the actual work rather than sitting behind a desk.

 Whether they're on a roof, inside an attic, driving between jobs, or meeting with customers, there are long periods where answering calls and responding to texts simply isn't possible.

-The problem isn't that they don't want to respond. it's just that they're busy doing the work customers are paying them to do.
+The problem isn't that they don't want to respond, it's that they're busy doing the work other customers are paying them to do.

-During that time, potential customers are often left waiting for a response.
-Many will contact multiple contractors at once and move on to whoever replies first.
+During that time, potential customers are often left waiting for a response and slip through the cracks.
+Many will contact multiple contractors at once and move on to whoever replies first, often a competitor.

 I wanted to explore whether AI and automation could help bridge that gap by responding immediately, collecting basic information, and keeping the conversation alive until the contractor becomes available.